cole-brokamp/dbe_sp/README.md

 #### Activities

-1. Recruit faculty with expertise in AI/machine learning and high-dimensional data (**B Zhang**)
+1. Recruit faculty with expertise in AI/machine learning and high-dimensional data
-1. Develop foundational high-dimensional data literacy across the division (...)
+1. Develop foundational high-dimensional data literacy across the division
-1. Conduct research with one new clinical division that leverages high-dimensional data and -omics (**N Ollberding**)
+1. Conduct research with one new clinical division that leverages high-dimensional data and -omics

 ### 🌐 🤝 Increase awareness and utilization of DBE's expertise, capabilities, and contributions